CSCfi/csc-user-guide/docs/data/sensitive-data/sd-use-case-new-user-project-manager.md

 ### 5. Apply resources (billing units) for your project

 - All Sensitive Data Services consumes billing units (BU's).
-[More about billing units](#project-resources-and-storage-space).
 - All new academic CSC projects are initially granted 10 000 BUs, so you can get started.
 However, you should estimate how many BU’s your project will consume **during 1 year** and apply more if needed.
+When you start a new project, you should plan ahead for your [project's billing unit and storage usage](sd-access.md#plan-your-billing-units-and-storage-usage).
-- Use the [billing unit calculator](#billing-unit-calculator) for estimating your BU consumption.
+- Use the [billing unit calculator](sd-access.md#billing-unit-calculator-for-estimating-billing-units-consumption) for estimating your BU consumption.
 - Apply more billing units by clicking "Apply for resources".
 - You will get more info through inbox, after your application.
 - You can always ask help from [Service Desk](../../support/contact.md) *Subject: Sensitive Data*